absolute Granite Countertops

 At Absolute, we provide granite sales, fabrication, and installation services.
 This means, we help our customers select the right granite slab, custom cut it, apply the edge detail, and finally install the countertop at their location.
 Our services are available to homeowners, designers, contractors, and home builders; fabricating and installing granite on everything including kitchens and bars, vanity tops, desks, bathrooms, shower walls, Jacuzzi surrounds, and more.

 Customer service is extremely important to us at Absolute.
 In 2013, 2014 and 2015 we earned the Angie’s List Super Service Award, reflecting our excellent customer service.
 We strive to make the granite selection and installation process as easy for you as possible by keeping a flexible schedule for making selections and scheduling appointments.
 Our showroom is open to the public Monday through Saturday, alleviating most of the scheduling conflicts associated with selecting granite.
 If evenings are better for you, we are happy to meet with you then.

 We offer the finest quality granite from all over the world.
 We work with several wholesalers and importers to offer you a broad range of colors and styles, making our selection virtually endless.

 When selecting a color of granite, it’s important to take the color and space of the room into account.
 A large room with a good amount of natural light might look good with a darker countertop, whereas lighter colored granite could be used to make a small room feel more spacious.
 Ultimately it comes down to your preference, and with a wide variety of stones from around the world, we have something for every home, office, restaurant, etc!

-Some exotic granite can get up to over $100 per square foot, but at Absolute the majority of our projects cost between $45 and $65 per square foot.
+Some exotic granite countertops can get up to over $100 per square foot, but at Absolute the majority of our granite countertops cost between $45 and $65 per square foot.
 This includes sink and cooktop cutouts, core holes for faucets and soap dispensers, material, template, and installation.
 The pricing also varies depending on the type of granite, the edge detail chosen, and the fabrication.